mcbmieu/mcb_repliseq/README.md

 # MCB Repli-seq Data Analysis Pipeline
-This repository contains a suite of scripts for the processing and analysis of Repli-seq data.
+This repository contains a set of scripts for the processing and analysis of Repli-seq data.
 The workflow is adapted and modified from the protocols established by Miura et al., Nature Protocols 2020.

 Original Source: [kuzobuta/scRepliseq-Pipeline](https://github.com/kuzobuta/scRepliseq-Pipeline)